TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (1) The board shall hire and employ a qualified registered nurse, who shall not be a member of the board, to serve as executive director.

-(2) The executive director shall be accountable to the board for the administration and management of the board office and staff, including but not limited to the board’s fiscal operations, records, and management of personnel (including hiring, supervising, and firing staff).
+(2) The executive director shall be accountable to the board for the administration and management of the board office and staff, including but not limited to the board’s fiscal operations, records, and management of personnel (including hiring, supervising, and terminating staff).

 (3) The executive director, or designee, shall represent the board to the public.